torchlight-dev/rails_refactoring_challenge/README.md

 3. see under the `questions/`
 4. execute a ruby file by `rails runner` (e.g. `rails runner questions/question_1.rb`)
 5. put your refactoring answer on under the `answers/`

+## Remarks
+Refactored example files are put on under the `examples/` .
+Don't see them before you try refactoring challenge.